Zero-energy building: Development efforts

 Wide acceptance of zero-energy building technology may require more government incentives or building code regulations, the development of recognized standards, or significant increases in the cost of conventional energy.

 The Google photovoltaic campus and the Microsoft 480-kilowatt photovoltaic campus relied on US Federal, and especially California, subsidies and financial incentives.
 California is now providing US$3.2 billion in subsidies for residential-and-commercial near-zero-energy buildings.
 The details of other American states' renewable energy subsidies (up to US$5.00 per watt) can be found in the Database of State Incentives for Renewables and Efficiency.
 The Florida Solar Energy Center has a slide presentation on recent progress in this area.

 The World Business Council for Sustainable Development has launched a major initiative to support the development of ZEB.
 Led by the CEO of United Technologies and the Chairman of Lafarge, the organization has both the support of large global companies and the expertise to mobilize the corporate world and governmental support to make ZEB a reality.
 Their first report, a survey of key players in real estate and construction, indicates that the costs of building green are overestimated by 300 percent.
 Survey respondents estimated that greenhouse gas emissions by buildings are 19 percent of the worldwide total, in contrast to the actual value of roughly 40 percent.

 Influential zero-energy and low-energy buildings

-Those who commissioned construction of passive houses and zero-energy homes (over the last three decades) were essential to iterative, incremental, cutting-edge, technology innovations.
-Much has been learned from many significant successes, and a few expensive failures.

 The zero-energy building concept has been a progressive evolution from other low-energy building designs.
 Among these, the Canadian R-2000 and the German passive house standards have been internationally influential.
 Collaborative government demonstration projects, such as the superinsulated Saskatchewan House, and the International Energy Agency's Task 13, have also played their part.